ArthurClemens/polythene/app/docs/dialog.md

         }
     });

-	const modalDialog = () => {
+	const modalDialog = {
+        view: () => {
 	        return m.component(dialog, {
 	            body: 'Discard draft?',
 	            footer: footerButtons,
 	            modal: true,
 	            backdrop: true
 	        });
+	    }
     };

-We are setting `window.dialog` to a function, so that the dialog content is redrawn (for instance enabling/disabling a submit button based on form input).
+We have wrapped the dialog in a component (modalDialog) so that the dialog will be updated when Mithril redraws.

 Note that we can use any global variable instead of `window.dialog`.